OliverTaylor246/Bond/README.md

 Bond lets you spin up custom real-time market data streams on demand.
 Describe what you want in natural language (e.g., "BTC price + on-chain activity + tweets every 5s"), and get back a live WebSocket feed with aggregated, time-aligned data.

-> **Note**: This repository contains the Bond SDK, examples, and local development tools.
-Production-grade connectors, hosted runtime with SLAs, and enterprise features are available through [Bond Cloud](#bond-cloud-hosted-service) (contact for access).
+> **Note**: This repository contains the Ekko SDK, examples, and local development tools.
+Production-grade connectors, hosted runtime with SLAs, and enterprise features are available through [Echo Cloud](#echo-cloud-hosted-service) (contact for access).

 ## Features